nkandepu2003/Agentic-Job-Tracker/README.md

 ---

 I built this while preparing for my job search as a final-semester Masters student.
-I kept running into the same problem — every application needed a tailored resume, a personalized cover letter, and then you have to remember to follow up, prepare for interviews, and somehow keep track of everything.
+I kept running into the same problem-every application needed a tailored resume, a personalized cover letter, and then you have to remember to follow up, prepare for interviews, and somehow keep track of everything.
 It felt like the process itself was the problem, not the job hunting.

 So I decided to automate it.

 This is a multi-agent AI platform where six agents handle different parts of the job search.
-You paste a job description, and the agents do the rest — tailor your resume, write a cover letter, score how well the role matches your background, prep interview questions, and log everything to a tracker.
+You paste a job description, and the agents do the rest-tailor your resume, write a cover letter, score how well the role matches your background, prep interview questions, and log everything to a tracker.
 The whole pipeline runs on LangGraph, which connects the agents together so they pass context between each other instead of working in isolation.

 ---